Changissnz/psycho_trigger/README.md

 # psycho_trigger
 a forum in which people can share methodologies on how to trigger others

+### update
+2/6/22
+Due to the low participation rate on this forum, this forum has been closed for an indefinite amount of time.

 ## more details
 You are probably wondering why a psychological topic is on Github.
 "BOO!
 Github is for code.
 Software all day!"
 Simple.
 Algorithms are